Market

 (c) Based on the audit procedures that have been considered reasonable and appropriate in the circumstances, nothing has come to our notice that has caused us to believe that the representations under sub-clause (i) and (ii) of Rule 11(e), as provided under (a) and (b) above, contain any material misstatement.

-(v) The interim dividend declared and paid by the Company during the year and until the date of this audit report is in compliance with Section 123 of the Act.
+(v) Final dividend for financial year 2023-24 declared and paid by the Company during the year is in compliance with Section 123 of the Act.

-(vi) Based on our examination which included test checks, except for the instances mentioned below, the Company has used accounting softwares for maintaining its books of account, which have a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the respective software:
+(vi) Based on our examination which included test checks, the Company has used accounting software for maintaining its books of account, which have a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the respective software.
+Further, during the course of our audit we did not come across any instance of audit trail feature being tampered with.
+The audit trail has been preserved by the Company as per the statutory requirements for record retention.

 2. As required by the Companies (Auditor’s Report) Order, 2020 (“the Order”) issued by the Central Government of India in terms of sub-section 11 of section 143 of the Act, we give in Annexure B, a statement on the matters specified in the paragraph 3 and 4 of the order.